boonitis/2019-iot-ai-workshop/README.md

 # Instruction for 2019 IOT and AI for Engineers workshop

-In this workshop, we use Raspberry Pi with a motion sensor and a camera to create IoT image recognition system.
+In this workshop, we use Raspberry Pi with PIR Sensor, Pi Camera, and TensorFlow model to create IoT image recognition system.

 We use Python to control GPIO that connects a motion sensor (PIR Sensor) and a camera module (Pi Camera).

+Instead of training our neural network from scratch, we will using pre-trained model and Transfer Learning technique to train a custom model quickly.

 Image recognition is handled by TensorFlow.